aaomidi/se311-winter-2018/Homework/01/README.md

 ### Configuration

 A config sample is included with the project.
-The path variable in both input and ouput is only required if the type is set to file.
+The path variable in both input and output is only required if the type is set to file.

 ### UML

 A uml is included in the same directory as this readme.

+### Future Considerations

+I think this class definitely needs to adopt a standard build process.
+The two popular ones (around 90% market share) are maven and gradle.
+Eclipse, or any other IDE for that matter, isn't a standard tool and shouldn't be used as such.

 ### Video

 To demonstrate this project, I have included a video: